jpotts/share-site-creators/readme.md

 In addition, for users not in the group, the "welcome" dashlet's text changes to explain what a Share site is but does not imply that they have the ability to create one.
 A nice enhancement might be a link that launches a workflow to request a new site.
 (Pull requests welcome!)

 By default, the group the module looks for must have an ID of "GROUP_SITE_CREATORS".
 The display name can be anything.
+When you create the group you do not specify "GROUP_"--Alfresco will prepend that for you.

 This add-on also changes the low-level permissions so that even if someone figures out how to create a site without the user interface, the repository tier won't let them do that unless they are in the group.